ZLoverty/DE_paper/README.md

 ### Every time

 1. Pull the main branch.
+2. Merge main branch to your branch.
-2. Switch to a new branch.
+2. Switch to your branch.
-3. Edit and commit to the new branch.
+3. Edit and commit to your branch.
 4. Create a pull request to merge the new branch to main.
 5. If there are conflicts, we should set up a meeting to discuss.